Passing the Baton…

 In a strained economy, giving stock as a charitable gift still makes sense.
 Plan well and you can lessen your tax burden without draining your cash flow and help VanderCook.
 Even in an unstable market, you may have unrecognized gains in your portfolio.
 By giving these appreciated stocks to VanderCook, you receive the benefit of a charitable deduction for their full fair market value without paying capital gains taxes.
 Simply focus on the impact your gift will have on VanderCook, our students, and the future of music education.
 By making a realistic assessment of how much you need to save and how much you expect to use, you can determine how much you are able to invest in VanderCook.
 Having you as a select supporter means so much to us.

-Call or email Clarmarie Keenan, director of institutional advancement, (312) 788-1131 or email@example.com for any assistance you need as you begin to consider your estate plans.
+Call or email Jeff Sadowski, director of philanthropy, at: 312-788-1166 or firstname.lastname@example.org. for any assistance you need as you begin to consider your estate plans.

 We value your support and we hope you consider VanderCook part of your extended family.